edge-app/Edge-API/README.md

 `last_name`: A user's last name.
 Example: "Garcia",

-`location`: A user's GPS location in the format `longitude, latitude`.
+`location`: A user's GPS location in the format `latitude, longitude`.
 Example: "39.732598848245885, -104.98701590248902"